-If your dog is prone to ear infections or seems to have a lot of wax build up, you may be wondering if you can use hydrogen peroxide to clean your dog’s ears.
+If your pooch is prone to ear infections or seems to have a lot of wax build up, you may be wondering if you can use hydrogen peroxide to clean a dog’s ears.

 It can be a bit confusing and overwhelming to decide whether or not you should use hydrogen peroxide to clean out your dog’s ears, as there can be benefits, but there are also some dangers.

 The best way to decide the course of action for any medical treatment of your dog is to be working closely with your veterinarian to tailor a treatment just for your pup.

 Have you ever cleaned your dog’s ears with hydrogen peroxide?
 Did your vet give you any advice?
 Let us know in the comments below!